Knowledge base

 To access Global Security:

-- Click directly on the name assigned to the relevant Mail Service:
+2. Click directly on the name assigned to the Mail Service concerned:

-Once you have arrived at Global Security, familiarize yourself with and verify the three security mechanisms inherent to emails: SPF, DKIM, and DMARC policy.
-These indications should be displayed in green:
+Once you are on Global Security, familiarize yourself with and verify the three security mechanisms inherent to emails: SPF, DKIM, and DMARC policy.
+These indications should display in green:

 Otherwise, this may explain why an email that is not spam is treated as spam.